Privacy and cookies

 Where we store your personal data

-All information we hold is stored on our secure servers.
+All information we hold is stored on secure servers.
 Where we have given you (or where you have chosen) a password which enables you to access certain parts of this site, you are responsible for keeping this password confidential.
 We ask you not to share your password with anyone.

 Unfortunately, the transmission of information via the internet is not completely secure.
 Although we will do our best to protect your personal data, we cannot guarantee complete security of your data transmitted to this site; any transmission is at your own risk.
 Once we have received your information, we will use strict procedures and security features to try to prevent unauthorised access.